 Even those these steps are more suited to removing Hydro-Turf from Sea-Doos and Yamaha jet-skis, they can also be applied to removing marine carpets on boats.

-Part of restoring one of our old Sea-Doos was a complete 4-Tec engine oil and filter change, along with a PWC coolant flush and full lube job.
-Now that the insides are healthy its time to making the outside of our Jet-ski look pretty.
+Part of restoring one of our old Sea-Doos was a complete 4-Tec engine oil and filter change, along with a PWC coolant flush, and yearly Sea-doo spark plug replacement.
+Now that the insides are healthy its time to make sure the outside of our Jet-ski looks pretty.

 Rubber gloves (Optional-if you do not mind adhesive remover and adhesive on your hands.
 That stuff stinks and it is hard to remove let alone it could be carcinogenic.)